tobixen/plann/README.md

 ## Support

-\#calendar-cli at irc.oftc.net (I'm not available 24/7 there), eventually t-plann@tobixen.no, eventually the issue tracker at https://github.com/tobixen/plann/issues
+\#calendar-cli at irc.oftc.net (I'm not available 24/7 there), eventually support@plann.no, eventually the issue tracker at https://github.com/tobixen/plann/issues

 Before reaching out, please make sure all the dependencies are installed, and that you've installed the latest version of the caldav python library.
 If you're using the master branch of plann, you should also be using the master branch of the caldav python library.